frederic-hallein/raycasting/README.md

 # Raycasting

 Raycasting is a rendering technique used to create a 3D perspective in a 2D map.
 This code uses the DDA (= Digital Differential Analyzer) algorithm.
 The implementation is based on the following website: https://lodev.org/cgtutor/raycasting.html.
 The rendering is done using the SDL2 library.
-For a proper install of SDL2 on Linux, I refer to https://lazyfoo.net/tutorials/SDL/01_hello_SDL/linux/index.php.

 # How to run (Linux)